Radiological Technology

 <Technical Department 3> Radiation therapy, nuclear medicine, PET

-External irradiation uses a linac (linear accelerator) to irradiate high-energy X-rays and electron beams from outside the body.
-Our hospital has three linacs, which are capable of image-guided radiotherapy (IGRT), and can perform highly accurate multifield irradiation, intensity-modulated radiotherapy (IMRT), and stereotactic radiotherapy (SRT).
-Depending on the case, radiation therapy considering respiratory movement is also possible.
+External irradiation is performed by irradiating the body with high-energy X-rays or electron beams from outside using a linac (linear accelerator).
+Our hospital has three linacs, which are capable of image-guided radiation therapy (IGRT), and can perform high-precision multi-port irradiation, intensity-modulated radiation therapy (IMRT), and stereotactic radiation therapy (SRT).
+Depending on the case, we can also use the respiratory gating system RGSC (Respiratory Gating for Scanners) to take respiratory movement into consideration during treatment.

 ExacTrac system